-We the faculty of United Lutheran Seminary express our grief and anger over the epidemic of mass shootings in this country and the world.
+We the faculty of United Lutheran Seminary express our grief and anger over the epidemic of mass shootings in this county and the world.
 We write to take a stand on what we see as a theological dimension to this scourge upon our world.
 At the same time, we are mindful and respectful of the irreducible value of each human life lost, and we lament the unresolved tragedy that such evil lurks and manifests itself in human life.

 White supremacy comes into focus as a dominant motive in many shootings.
 The voices, movements and organizations that perpetuate it must be opposed and countered.
 We join with conscientious people in condemning all forms of white supremacy.
 And we write as a theological faculty to confront and to denounce especially the use of biblical and Christian language, symbols and imagery to promote, aid, abet or rationalize white supremacy.